This guide is based on Refinery CMS 3.0.0. Much of the code shown here will not work in earlier versions of Refinery.

 3 Mounting to a directory other than root

 It is possible to mount Refinery to a subfolder.
-To do this, simply change the mount line in your config/routes.rb file to:
+To do this, simply change the following setting in config/initializers/refinery/core.rb:

 After starting your rails server and navigating to localhost:3000/subfolder, you should see a dummy home page.